vagusX/autocomplete.js/README.md

 > `(options: { suggestion: Suggestion, state: State }) => string`

-Function called to get the value of the suggestion.
+Called to get the value of the suggestion.
 The value is used to fill the search box.

 If you do not wish to update the input value when an item is selected, you can return `state.query`.